-Nomination forms must be completed no later than April 4, 2019.
-Questions regarding the award, nomination process, or other related issues should be directed to Christine Henningsen and Tom McBride.
+Nomination forms must be completed no later than April 1, 2024.
+Questions regarding the award, nomination process, or other related issues should be directed to Tammy Sassaman.

-The Award Selection Committee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all nominations and submit a recommendation to the NJJA Board for a final decision and approval.
-The selected recipient and the individual or group who submitted the nomination, will be notified via phone by the NJJA President or designee.
+The NJJA Conference Awards Subcommittee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all nominations and submit a recommendation to the NJJA Board for a final approval.
+The selected recipient and the individual or group who submitted the nomination, will be notified via phone by the NJJA Executive Director or designee.
+The selected recipient must respond and accept the award from the NJJA representative within 7 days via email or phone call, or another recipient will be selected.
 NJJA Board Members are not eligible to receive the award.